reneabreu/UltimateSpawner/README.md

 1. [Download the latest release](https://github.com/reneabreu/UltimateSpawner2D/releases)
 2. Import the package inside your Unity Project
-3. Play with the sample scene (:
+3. Play with the sample scenes (:

 ### Creating a Spawn Point
 1. Choose the folder you want to create it